Stewardship in Action Program

 The learner will benefit from the applied nature of the content to start and enhance their relationship with the trustee.
 The courses provide guidance to beneficiaries about their role and responsibilities as well as clarifies that of the trustee.
-There are modern cases such as Anderson Cooper provided.
 A deeper look at the evolving relationship of beneficiaries and trustees is explored, with suggested exercises and activities to foster the trustee/beneficiary relationship.
 Learning resources include activities, podcasts, articles, books, and learning case studies.
-Learners can test their knowledge at the end of each lesson.
+Learners can test their knowledge at the end of each course.

 Outline of Lessons